 Paying for addiction treatment may seem overwhelming, but it doesn’t have to be.
-Representatives at The Recovery Village Palm Beach are well-versed in insurance plans and can discuss your policy and treatment options.
+Representatives at The Recovery Village Palm Beach at Baptist Health are well-versed in insurance plans and can discuss your policy and treatment options.

 You can pay for rehab in several ways: